parabirb/Tsuyu/README.md

 Here's what you need to know:

 * All modules should go in the `modules` folder.
-* Your `modules` folder should have an `index.js`, with the default export being an array of modules.
+* Your `modules` folder should have an `index.js`, with the default export being an array of the modules you want enabled.
 * A module should be an object with four properties:
     * `title`: This is the title of the module that the LLM will use when calling it.
 Your title should ideally be lowercase.
     * `function`: This is the function that will be called when the LLM attempts to run the module. **This function must take an object.** Your function should return a sentence that the LLM can read.